Summary:

 Anita Moorjani: It just becomes a non-issue.

 Rick Archer: Okay, here’s a few more questions.
 This is from Paul Diaz in Santa Cruz, California.
-How does?
-How does one discern another person’s negative energy from one’s own neg negative projections onto that person?
+“How does one discern another person’s negative energy from one’s own negative projections onto that person?
 What’s my stuff?
-And what’s their stuff?
+And what’s their stuff?”

-Anita Moorjani: Absolutely.
+Anita Moorjani: That makes so much sense.
+Absolutely.
 Yeah.
-So it is about that where, where what aligns with you with your energy level is, is what comes into your field and anything else they can’t penetrate.
-But in fact, you can penetrate their energy and uplift them.
+So it is about where what aligns with you, with your energy level, is what comes into your field, and anything else they can’t penetrate.
+But in fact you can penetrate their energy and uplift them.
 But they can’t bring you down.
-If you are feeling up and down and you’re feeling down in the presence of other people, it’s actually a sign that your energy is weak, you need to work on just focusing your strengthening your energy and not worrying about, whose it is, whether it’s theirs or yours.
+If you’re feeling down in the presence of other people, it’s actually a sign that your energy is weak, you need to work on just focusing on strengthening your energy and not worrying about whose it is, whether it’s theirs or yours.

 Rick Archer: And it doesn’t mean we’re going to be sort of walled off and living in some little cocoon, because I think that the nature of what we’re talking about is that you’ll still be able to absorb the good stuff.
-But there’ll be sort of a coherent field around you, which will prevent the bad stuff from penetrating.
+But there’ll be sort of a coherent field around you which will prevent the bad stuff from penetrating.

 Rick Archer: Yeah.
 Good.
 Okay, there’s one more question here that might give us a good ending point.
 This is Matthew from Indonesia.
-He said, ‘When people have NDEs, they’ve said we are all one soul.
+He said, “When people have NDEs, they’ve said we are all one soul.
 And we are all part of everybody.
-Do you also have this feeling as a result, or of, during your NDE?’
+Do you also have this feeling as a result of or during your NDE?”

 Anita Moorjani: Yeah, absolutely.
 We are all connected.
 It feels like when we are not in our physical bodies, we are all part of one consciousness.
 An analogy that I use that I like to use is that of a mirror ball.
 You remember those disco balls from the 70s?
 Or the 80s?